-Objective 3.4.1 New developments shall be designed to ensure high levels of emergency preparedness within a rural context
+New developments shall be designed to ensure high levels of emergency preparedness within a rural context.

-- Policy 3.4.1.1 The County shall encourage the use of effective wildfire prevention techniques and the development of on-site firefighting measures to reduce the risk of wildfires resulting from development. - Policy 3.4.1.2 The County shall consider the following as conditions for approval for development which is too remote to be adequately serviced by existing firefighting services: - (a) the provision of a suitable on-site water supply for firefighting purposes; - (b) the use of fire resistant building methods; - (c) the installation of spark arrestors on chimneys; and/ or the removal of trees, shrubs, and fuels in proximity to certain developments.

-- Policy 3.4.1.3 The County may ask developers to provide for appropriate fire protection measures in an application for development, subdivision or an Area Structure Plan. - Policy 3.4.1.4 The County may require the provision of an emergency access to multi-parcel developments in forested areas.
+POLICIES 3.4.1.1 The County shall encourage the use of effective wildfire prevention techniques and the development of on- site firefighting measures to reduce the risk of wildfires resulting from development.
+3.4.1.2 The County shall consider the following as conditions for approval for development which is too remote to be adequately serviced by existing firefighting services: a. the provision of a suitable on-site water supply for firefighting purposes; b. the use of fire resistant building methods; c. the installation of spark arrestors on chimneys; and/ or d. the removal of trees, shrubs, and fuels in proximity to certain developments.
+3.4.1.3 The County may ask developers to provide for appropriate fire protection measures in an application for development, subdivision or an Area Structure Plan.

-Policy 3.4.1.5 Residential development will be prohibited in those areas which are too close to sour gas facilities, in accordance with Provincial legislation and regulations.
+3.4.1.4 The County may require the provision of an emergency access to multi-parcel developments in forested areas.
+3.4.1.5 Residential development will be prohibited in those areas which are too close to sour gas facilities, in accordance with Provincial legislation and regulations.

-3.5 Recreation
+3.5 SPORT AND RECREATION